thomashoneyman/purescript-halogen-hooks/docs/99-Deep-Into-the-Internals.md

 -- New version: includes the interpretation reason as an argument -- Current (copied from above) type HalogenComponentState a =
-  { html :: H.ComponentHTML ActionType ChildSlots MonadType
+  { html :: H.ComponentHTML (HookM m Unit) ChildSlots MonadType
   , state :: Array a
   , nextIndex :: Int
   }